-X. FIRST AND SECOND READING POLICY 218.2: TERRORISTIC THREATS
+FIRST AND SECOND READING POLICY 218.2: TERRORISTIC THREATS

-It is recommended that the Board approve the FIRST and SECOND READING of Policy 218.2: Terroristic Threats.
+On the motion of Mrs. Shaw, seconded by Mr. LaPorte, the Board approved FIRST and SECOND READING of Policy 218.2: Terroristic Threats.

 Policy 218.2: Terroristic Threats was previously policy 251: Terroristic Threats/Act.